xiphonics/picoTracker/usermanual/advance-edition/content/pages/phrases.md

 ## Tied Notes / Legato Slides

-You can create smooth, continuous transitions between notes on a track by leaving the instrument column empty when entering a new note.
+You can create smooth, continuous transitions between notes on a track by leaving the instrument column e mpty when entering a new note.
 This "ties" the new note to the previous one, continuing the existing voice without retriggering.
+If `LEG aaxx` command is used, the transition will slide smoothly at `aa` speed.

-For example, entering `C-4 01` followed by `E-4 --` (with no instrument number on the second note) will play the instrument at C-4, then smoothly transition to E-4 without stopping and restarting the voice.
+For example, entering `C-4 01` followed by `E-4 -- LEG 1000` (with no instrument number on the second note) will play the instrument at C-4, then slide to E-4 without stopping and rettrigering the note.
 This is especially useful with:

 - Tables are not stopped, running commands are not stopped and phase of oscillator and any envelopes for that instrument are **not** reset
 - Sample instruments with long sustain for legato melodies